Throughout May to August we are offering the flu shot (influenza vaccine) at our immunisation sessions.

 - Are moving or have recently moved, to ensure their contact details are up to date

 - Think their child’s statement is incomplete or incorrect.

 - If your child has completed all immunisations and you have not received a statement, or if you have lost your child’s history statement.

 The Australian Immunisation Register can be contacted as follows:

 Catch Up Vaccinations

-Catch up vaccination records can be quite complex and may not be able to be processed at Public Immunisation Sessions.
-It is preferred that you visit one of our Customer Service Centres to enable vaccination records to be analysed and a catch up program worked out.
-If you have any queries please call the Health Department on 9457 9964.
+Catch up vaccination records can be quite complex and therefore may not be able to be processed at Public Sessions.
+Our preference is for you to visit one of our Customer Service Centres to enable the vaccination records to be analysed and a catch up program worked out.
+If you have any queries please call the Banyule Council Health Department on 9457 9964.